zalora/replicator/README.md

 Commands:

+  * `list`   - list all channels defined in the config file
-  * repl   - start replicating given channels
+  * `info`   - show essential options for the give channels
-  * dump   - only create dump for given channels
+  * `dump`   - only create dump for the given channels
-  * list   - list all channels defined in config file
+  * `repl`   - replicate the given channels from scratch

-This command will create an SQL dump for channel `foo` defined in `channels.ini`, import it, set up master options and start replication:
+The following command will create an SQL dump for channel `foo` defined in `channels.ini`, import it, set up master options and start replication:

     repl repl foo -f